 Not only can online dating feel like a frustrating, yet addicting, game if you’re not having any luck, but it can also cause us to become too judgmental of others.
 While we’re scrolling and swiping, we often pay attention to tiny “flaws” that aren’t really there and/or don’t matter in the long run.
 This can be stuff like their hair was doing this weird thing in that one photo, their eyes are green instead of blue, their favorite movies don’t align with our tastes, or they don’t like cheese.

-Before online dating (read about how it all got started here), people were connecting via personal ads, happy hours, or mutual friends.
+Before online dating, people were connecting via personal ads, happy hours, or mutual friends.
 You probably see the upside of this if you’re not the biggest fan of online dating or the internet, in general.
 Let’s talk about some other positives.

 In terms of online dating, all you have to go off are photos and messages you send back and forth with matches.
 You can think they’re attractive and get a good banter going, but then the chemistry could fizzle once you go on that first date.
 For some reason, the spark just isn’t there in person sometimes.